brettz9/atyourcommand/README.md

-uniform approach (which could subsume the local SQLite API as well) toward allowing universal and neutral APIs to obtain and save *portions* of documents as well as whole documents among open data sources and applications.
+uniform approach (which could subsume the local SQLite API as well) toward allowing universal and neutral APIs to obtain and save *portions* of documents as well as whole documents among open data sources and applications (e.g., to right-click when using a Firefox add-on for localStorage, FileSystem, or IndexedDB browsing and send the data to the command line, including optionally to WebAppFind for discovering a suitable web-app, and allowing an API for saving back, thus freeing the user from local storage data lock-in).
 1. Idea for command line apps to align themselves with a uniform, atyourcommand-friendly syntax to simplify supplying of data (and to allow for UI-building of such arguments for apps which are compliant).
 Indicate on